 - 5.78 Hong Kong's historic reliance on imported coal has meant that security of fuel supplies has not been a major issue.
 Coal is readily available from a range of suppliers in a competitive market that has typically been over-supplied.
 It is readily and cheaply stored in large quantities and does not require expensive dedicated facilities.
 Gas is not so simple.
 A world market is developing but generally gas is sold under long-term contracts, often on a 'take-or-pay' basis99.
 Gas needs specific infrastructure such as a long dedicated pipeline or a LNG terminal.
 Storage is feasible but relatively expensive and the low emissions of greenhouse gases compared to coal mean that at world level, a buyer's market cannot be expected on a consistent basis.
 So if the option to increase gas use for generation was chosen measures such as diversifying supply sources, increasing storage capacity and stocking back-up fuels, for example, gas oil, would need to be adopted. - 5.79 The option of large scale imports of power from China presents a different set of challenges, which would depend on how the power was contracted, for example, a dedicated power plant or imports from the grid.
 Whichever option was chosen, there would be an element of loss of control as the reliability of imports would depend on infrastructure not owned or controlled by Hong Kong companies.
 There is no reason, per se, why this should lead to any reduction in security of supply provided the contractual agreements were strong and comprehensive. - 5.80 Decentralised generation, for example generation by users in large office buildings might also have an impact on security of supply.
 The wide-spread adoption of renewables is often portrayed as being likely to reduce supply security because the wind does not always blow and the sun does not always shine.
-However, there is rapidly accumulating experience in Europe from countries such as Denmark, Germany and Spain, which now obtain up to 40% of their power from renewables sources on an annual basis and, at certain times, demand is fully met by renewables.
-So the adoption of renewables does raise issues of security of supply but at the levels of renewables contemplated for Hong Kong, or even significantly higher levels, there is ample experience from elsewhere to allow these issues to be dealt with.
+However, there is rapidly accumulating experience in Europe from countries such as Denmark, Germany and Spain, which now obtain up to 40% of their power from renewable sources on an annual basis and, at certain times, demand is fully met by renewables.
+So the adoption of renewables does raise issues of security of supply but at the levels of renewables